HeyChamp29/python-course-tasks/README.md

 7 is Odd.

-**File:** `task1_even_odd.py`
+**File:** `task3_even_odd.py`

 ---

-## ✅ Task 4: Sum of Integers from 1 to 50 Using a Loop
+## ✅ Task 4: Sum of Integers from 1 to 50
-This script calculates the sum of numbers from 1 to 50 using a `for` loop.
+This script uses a `for` loop to calculate the sum of integers from 1 to 50.

 **Sample Output:**

-The sum of integers from 1 to 50 is: 1275
+Sum of integers from 1 to 50 is: 1275

-**File:** `task2_sum_1_to_50.py`
+**File:** `task4_sum_1_to_50.py`

 ---

-✅ Task 5: Calculate Factorial Using a Function
+## ✅ Task 5: Calculate Factorial Using a Function

-This script defines a function factorial() that takes a number as input and calculates its factorial using a loop.
-The result is then printed using a sample value.
+This script defines a function to calculate the factorial of a number using a loop.

-Sample Output:
+**Sample Output:**

+Enter a number: 5
-The factorial of 5 is: 120
+Factorial of 5 is 120

-**File:** `task1_factorial.py`
+**File:** `task5_factorial_function.py`

 ---

-✅ Task 6: Using the Math Module for Calculations
+## ✅ Task 6: Using Math Module for Calculations

-This script takes a number as input from the user and uses Python’s built-in math module to calculate:
+This script uses the `math` module to:

-Square root
+- Calculate square root
-Natural logarithm (base e)
-Sine (in radians)
-Sample Output:
+- Compute natural logarithm
+- Find sine of a number

+**Sample Output:**

 Enter a number: 25

-Square root of 25.0 is: 5.0
+Square root: 5.0
-Natural logarithm of 25.0 is: 3.2188758248682006
+Natural Logarithm: 3.2188758248682006
-Sine of 25.0 (in radians) is: -0.13235175009777303
+Sine (in radians): -0.13235175009777303

+**File:** `task6_math_module.py`

+---

+## ✅ Task 7: Read a File and Handle Errors
+This script:
+- Tries to read a file named `sample.txt`
+- Prints the contents
+- Displays an error message if the file does not exist

+**Sample Output (if file exists):**

+Contents of the file:
+Line 1: Welcome
+Line 2: To Python

+**Sample Output (if file missing):**

+Error: The file 'sample.txt' was not found.

+**File:** `task7_read_file.py`

+---

+## ✅ Task 8: Write and Append Data to a File
+This script:
+- Takes user input
+- Writes to `output.txt`
+- Appends more data
+- Reads and prints the entire file content

+**Sample Output:**

+Enter some text to write into the file: Hello there!
+Enter some more text to append: Have a great day!
+Final contents of the file:
+Hello there!
+Have a great day!

-**File:** `task2_math_module.py`
+**File:** `task8_write_append_file.py`

-🎯 All scripts are beginner-friendly and run in standard Python environments (IDLE, PyCharm, etc.).
+---

+## 📂 Folder Structure

+python-course-tasks/
+├── task1_math_operations.py
+├── task2_personalized_greeting.py
+├── task3_even_odd.py
+├── task4_sum_1_to_50.py
+├── task5_factorial_function.py
+├── task6_math_module.py
+├── task7_read_file.py
+├── task8_write_append_file.py
+└── README.md

+---

+## 🏁 Conclusion

+These tasks build the foundation for working with variables, conditions, loops, functions, files, and Python’s standard library.